nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In graphical user interfaces (GUI's), an object is a more technical term for controls (sometimes called widgets).
 This includes windows, form fields, links, documents and so on.
 A control (object) can convey information such as state of the control, location, color and so on (the control contains both visible and internal attributes that can be used by other programs).

 In NVDA world, all screen elements (controls) are objects.
 As such, when dealing with objects, NVDA uses accessibility API's to obtain needed information.
-To provide consistent user experience, differences between accessibility API's (IAccessible, UI Automation, Java Access Bridge and so on) are checked and provides a mechanism to announce same information across controls implemented using different frameworks.
+To provide a consistent user experience, differences between accessibility API's (IAccessible, UI Automation, Java Access Bridge and so on) are abstracted and provides a mechanism to announce same information across controls implemented using different frameworks.
 For example, when a check box is checked, NVDA will say "checked"" - NVDA will know if you checked this box because the underlying accessibility API informs NVDA of this change, and the same information is spoken regardless of whether it is dealing with IAccessible, UIA and so on.

 Currently, NVDA can work with IAccessible, User Interface Automation (UIA), Java Access Bridge (JAB) and others (WAI ARIA is supported).
 Support modules for these API's lives in source/NVDAObjects directory of the NVDA Core source code.